pbugnion/gmaps/CONTRIBUTING.rst

 Contributing
 ============

-gmaps is a very new project, so there is a lot of scope for developpers to make a strong impact by contributing code, documentation and expertise.
+gmaps is a very new project, so there is a lot of scope for developers to make a strong impact by contributing code, documentation and expertise.
 All contributions are welcome.